Neonatal Physician Assistant Fellowship

 The neonatal PA fellow will begin clinical training in the NICU about two months after the program’s start date.
 They rotate to all sites over the 12-month period beginning in the Level III NICUs.
 Neonatal PA fellows will always have experienced neonatal APP mentors with them who will guide them through expected clinical competencies.
 Neonatal PA fellows begin with a small patient load and are expected to progress on patient load and acuity each month.
 By months 10–12, the neonatal PA fellow will be taking an entire APP patient load daily with the mentor acting as a support person, providing minimal guidance as needed.

-Formal clinical evaluations are performed every 6–8 weeks by APP mentors.
+Formal clinical evaluations are performed monthly by APP fellowship faculty.

 Weekly didactic classes are taught via a case-based, systems approach.
 The focus of learning is application of the concepts, assessment, diagnosis, care management, communication and documentation related to cases and topics.